cirKITers/qml-essentials/docs/entanglement.md

 # Entanglement

 As one of the fundamental aspects of quantum computing, entanglement plays also an important role in quantum machine learning.
-Our package offers methods for calculating the entangling capability of a particular model.
+Our package offers various methods for calculating the entangling capability of a particular model.

+## Meyer-Wallach

-In the simplest case, using the Meyer-Wallach measure, this could look as follows:
+In the simplest case, using the *Meyer-Wallach* measure, this could look as follows:
 ```python
 from qml_essentials.model import Model
 from qml_essentials.entanglement import Entanglement